meoponly/ioqm_pro/README.md

 # IOQM Pro - Minimalist Curriculum Library
+**IOQM Pro** is a comprehensive, minimalist library designed to streamline preparation for the Indian Olympiad Qualifier in Mathematics (IOQM).
+This platform aggregates high-quality video lectures, practice modules, and curated resources into a single, distraction-free interface.

 > [!IMPORTANT]
 > **Disclaimer:** **IOQM Pro** is an unofficial, student-made resource index.
 All educational content, video lectures, and study modules linked in this repository are the intellectual property of **Physics Wallah (PW)**.
 This project is intended for educational purposes only—to provide an organized, minimalist interface for students to access publicly available PW resources more efficiently.